isard-vdi/isard-docker-develop/README.md

 ## Start a complete virtualization environtment

 - Install docker & docker-compose: https://docs.docker.com/compose/install/
-	For your convenience there is a Fedora25 automated script on install folder
+	For your convenience there is a Fedora automated script on install folder

-- Run: docker-compose up
+- Run: docker-compose up -d
 	It will download images and start containers.
 When finished connect to: https://<your-ip>

+NOTE: Containers will start automatically next time you start or restart docker service (systemctl start docker)

-## Defaults
+## Wizard

-Default user is admin and passwd isard.
+Installation wizard is provided for first time installation on https://<your-ip>
+NOTE: Please check download updates to get example domains ready to use

 ## First virtual machine